mstange/samply/Readme.md

 ### Obtaining stacks

-Once perfrecord has the `mach_port_t` for the child task, it has complete control over it.
+Once samply has the `mach_port_t` for the child task, it has complete control over it.
 It can enumerate threads, pause them at will, and read process memory.

 We use these primitives to walk the stack and enumerate shared libraries.